leezerafa/docker-laravel/README.md

 `docker-laravel make:controller MyController`

+### Composer Commands:

+Obviously you may want to install packages via composer at some point back in the globally installed days we just did `composer require` but with the docker approach its a bit longer...
+To install a package,say Laravel Collective's Illuminate/html we would run the following command in our docker container.

+`docker run --rm -v $(pwd):/app composer/composer:php7 require "laravelcollective/html":"^5.2.0"`

 ### Seeding the DB:

 Sometimes you may get the error: `[ReflectionException] Class ...TableSeeder does not exist` when trying to seed the DB using the `db:seed` command if this happens and you're sure its not code related run this command `docker run --rm -v $(pwd):/app composer/composer:php7 dumpautoload` to regenerate the composer packages, then you can run the `db:seed` again, happy seeding!